bilo1967/sight-translation/README.md

 ## Use Cases

-- **Didactics**: Trainers evaluate students under standardized conditions (same text and WPM for all).
+- **Teaching**: Trainers evaluate students under standardized conditions (same text and WPM for all).
 - **Self-Training**: Interpreters practice pacing, accuracy, and adaptability.
 - **Assessment**: Objective benchmarks for speed/accuracy in exams.